IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 |Resource Server        | Server requesting an access token to authorize token introspection requests    |
 |Authorization Server   | Server that grants access tokens.                             |

 *Note:* The requirements for the Authorization Client and Resource Server are identical for this transaction.
 For brevity, the solely term Authorization Client is used in the remainder of this transaction description.
+TODO:  REmove this note and use the "Role" convention instead in the actor table above.

 ### 3.71.3 Referenced Standards